Round Trip Distance: 2.2 miles

 Attractions: petroglyphs

 The Roc Creek Petroglyphs trail is located just off of Highway 141 between the towns of Gateway and Naturita, Colorado.
 The trail follows an abandoned jeep road up to a ridge where a singletrack trail continues for several hundred feet to an overhang that sits above the valley below.
-Part of the trail crosses private property but according to the website the West End Trail Alliance the BLM has secured the proper permission from the landowner to cross their property.
+Part of the trail crosses private property where there is a locked gate.
+Special permission can be obtained by emailing roccreekaccess@gmail.com.

 To get to the trailhead drive either south on Highway 141 for 22 miles from Gateway, Colorado or 29 miles north from Naturita.
 The turnoff is on the west side of the highway at about mile marker 89.2.
 After parking head up the double track on the right.